cneill/django-DefectDojo/readme-docs/DOCKER.md

 docker-compose restart celeryworker
 ```

-*  The mysql port is forwarded to the host so that you can access your database from outside the container.
+*  The database port is forwarded to the host so that you can access your database from outside the container.

 To update changes in static resources, served by nginx, just refresh the browser with ctrl + F5.